My RV is Shaking Going Down the Road

-My 34 foot class A RV was shaking so bad it shook out all the stuff in the cabinets.
-I towed it to a alignment place they could find anything wrong.
+My 34-foot class A RV was shaking so bad it shook out all the stuff in the cabinets.
+I towed it to an alignment place they could find anything wrong.
 They took it for a test drive up to 60 and nothing.
 Any ideas.

 First and foremost I am at a disadvantage because I am unable to inspect your RV to see if I can locate the problem.

 Listed below are some areas to look at that could be causing the problem you are experiencing:

 *Out of round tire/s